dashpilot/vanilla-inline-editor/README.md

 // Using an array of selectors for the editor (tries each one until a match is found) const editor = new VanillaInline(['.editor-content', '#editor', 'editor']);

-// Optional: Provide a toolbar selector if you want to use an existing toolbar element const editor = new VanillaInline('editor', '.custom-toolbar');
+// Optional: Provide a toolbar selector in the config if you want to use an existing toolbar element const editor = new VanillaInline('editor', {
+	toolbarSelector: '.custom-toolbar'
+});

-// If toolbar selector doesn't exist, it will be created automatically with the specified class/id const editor = new VanillaInline('editor', '#my-toolbar');
+// If toolbar selector doesn't exist, it will be created automatically with the specified class/id const editor = new VanillaInline('editor', {
+	toolbarSelector: '#my-toolbar'
+});
 ```

 ### Customization